 Back in the 1980s, HR (referred to as personnel) primarily involved time consuming paper-based processes.
 Businesses and HR professionals relied upon fax machines for the latest updates.
 It wasn’t until the 1990s when HR systems started to gain traction, shifting focus away from labour intensive administrative tasks towards technology supported processes; allowing managers to spend more time on managerial-based activities offering strategic business value.

 Today, there are a large number of HR software providers at a company's disposal.
 Despite this, many SMEs still manage their workforce admin using traditional paper-based methods and complex spreadsheet calculations.
-In a previous post, we talked about the key benefits a HR system can provide, but what exactly does HR software do today?
+In a previous post, we talked about the key benefits a HR system can provide, but the even simpler question is: what does HR software do for businesses?

-Employees can send online requests for managers to approve instantly.
-This removes the need for endless paper trails and complex spreadsheet calculations.
+Employees can send online holiday requests for managers to approve instantly, using an online holiday planner to monitor staffing levels.
+This removes the need for endless paper trails and complex spreadsheet calculations, as the software can automatically calculate and update entitlements.

 Managers can track and report on all instances of sickness and any other type of absence.
 As well as recording absence, software can provide in-depth reports and staff attendance charts, so managers can identify patterns and take steps to reduce absence levels.